Flowchart: what is it and why it is important in a project

 How to benefit by using software

-If, as we have seen, the flowchart can be simple and intuitive to make, if good project management software is used, the process will be further facilitated.
+If, as we have seen, the flowchart can be simple and intuitive to make, but if we use good project management software the process will be even easier.
 In fact, the software currently on the market allows the construction of customised flowcharts that can be adapted to the real needs of a project.

 Some state-of-the-art software provides highly elastic and flexible Gantt charts that therefore translate into electronic form what can be initially conceived with pen and paper by the project manager.